IevgenMokeiev/Dnd-sample-app/README.md

 # Dnd-sample-app
-uses DnD 5th edition API from http://www.dnd5eapi.co/

-simple spell navigator to be used during games.
+Simple spell navigator to be used during games.
+- Uses DnD 5th edition API from http://www.dnd5eapi.co/

-includes possibility to cache retrieved data, so can be used offline.
+- includes the possibility to cache retrieved data, so can be used offline.

-App heavily relies on SwiftUI and Combine.
+# Structure

-Project is separated into different layers, dependency injection is heavily used.
+- Project is separated into different layers, dependency injection is utilized.

-Service layer is responsible for different tasks such as communication with network/ db, translation and filtering.
+- Service layer is responsible for different tasks such as communication with network/ db, translation and filtering.
-Model layer includes DTO, database and data layer.
+- Model layer includes DTO, database and data layer.

-Data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.
+- Data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.

+# Architecture
-Master branch is writeen in MVVM, redux branch is using Redux architecture and has more features.
+Master branch is written in MVVM, other notable branch is redux which uses Redux architecture.

+# Frameworks
+- App relies on SwiftUI and Combine.
+- Master has Unit Tests fully migrated to SwiftTesting
+- Upcoming: migration from CoreData to SwiftData